ferncabrera/open_ims/Linux.md

    ![image](https://github.com/ferncabrera/open_ims/assets/77382000/f22bce29-54a7-4609-add2-48a0a1b5661a)

 8. Finally go into your open_ims directory.
-9. In your open_ims directory, run `sudo skaffold dev`
+9. In your open_ims directory, run `sudo ./start.sh`
 10. Once it compiles without any errors, return back to your browser and voila!
 You should see the app.

 ### Shut-down